Open to all riders from 6yrs and over.

-The Marathon class is for individuals who ride the event on their own (Marathon riders can have more then one bike).
+The Marathon class is for individuals who ride the event on their own (Solo riders can have more then one bike).

-The course will consist of approximately 7 mile lap during the hours of darkness for the 24 hour event.
+The course will consist of approximately 7 mile lap during the hours of darkness for the 24 and 10 hour event.

 Then a 15 to 18 mile lap will be opened for the 12 hour and 6 hour events.
 The course will be of a flowing nature through forest trails, gravel tracks and ‘off road’ sections run entirely on private land.